wizonesolutions/meetup_api/README.txt

-Last updated 25 July 2010 by Kevin Kaland <help [at] wizonesolutions [dot] com>
+Last updated 7 June 2011 by Mike Accardo <accardo [at] cpan [dot] org>

 === Introduction to using the Meetup API ===

 Here's an example of making a call to Comments.
-This file was funnier the first time I wrote it, but I lost it :(

   <?php
     $test_key = 'yourkeyhere'; //Replace with your key